 We hold an Education Establishment Basic Licence from the Newspaper Licensing Agency (NLA).
 This licence permits 'cuttings' to be made from print and online versions of national and regional newspapers.

 Educational Recording Agency (ERA) Licence

-The University holds an Educational Recording Agency (ERA) Licence.
+We hold an Educational Recording Agency (ERA) Licence.
 This allows the recording and storage of television and radio programmes.
-Holding the ERA Licence allows the University to subscribe to Box of Broadcasts (BoB).
-This enables all staff and students to record broadcast programmes from over sixty television and radio channels.
+Holding the ERA Licence allows us to subscribe to Box of Broadcasts (BoB).
+This enables all staff and students to record broadcast programmes from over 60 television and radio channels.
 Please note that under the terms of the ERA license, BoB cannot be accessed overseas.

 Creative Commons licences

-To review the six licences, expand the table below.
+To review the 6 licences, expand the drop-down below.

 This licence allows people to use, share, remix and build upon a work so long as they credit the creator of the work.